ClickCease

 They’ll market your property, deal with potential buyers who ask weird questions about your neighbor’s dog, and guide you through the paperwork.

-However, note that you will be paying them a commission, which is usually around 5% to 6% of your sale price.
+However, note that you will pay them a commission, usually around 5% to 6% of your sale price.

-A good agent knows your local market and can price your house right from the start.
-They’ll also handle all the showings, which means you don’t have to frantically hide your dirty laundry every time someone wants to look at your place.
+A good agent knows your local market and can price your house immediately.
+They’ll also handle all the showings, so you don’t have to frantically hide your dirty laundry whenever someone wants to look at your place.

-Plus, they know all the legal stuff and can spot red flags in offers that you might miss while you’re busy dreaming about your next house.
+Plus, they know all the legal stuff and can spot red flags in offers you might miss while you dream about your next house.

 For Sale by Owner (FSBO)